A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: Additional results

 \section{Additional results}

-This section presents additional statistics on the problem sizes and results from experiments conducted on the one-way and two-way versions of the problem.
+This section presents additional results and instance features for the experiments conducted on the one-way and two-way versions of the problem.
 Recall that for each driveway configuration, three formulations were analyzed.
 The first baseline model solves the flow-based formulation.
 The second uses flow variables but includes valid inequalities, and the third optimizes lots using the branch-and-cut algorithm.